-Name of the object Name given to the object group during its creation. · Objects in "read only" mode will be grayed out and cannot be modified.
+Name of the object Name given to the object group during its creation.
+Objects in "read only" mode will be grayed out and cannot be modified.
 Comments Description of the object group.
-This button contains a dialog box for adding objects to the group.
+Edit this group This button contains a dialog box for adding objects to the group.
+Two columns will appear: